 Both Damrak and Rokin metro stations are where the most items were excavated, both located where the Amstel River used to flow.

 Damrak metro station’s site is where an important bridge once stood connecting the two banks of the river.
-Originally wood, then later stone and, later still, brick, it was an important harbor entrance, which meant that shipping-related objects would be found there, as well as commercial objects since all sorts of economic activity happened around the crossing.
+Originally wood, then later stone and, later still, brick, it was an important harbor entrance.
+Shipping-related objects would be found there, as well as commercial objects since all sorts of economic activity happened around the crossing.
 In the 16th century this bridge was part of the city’s defense, so military debris would end up in the water as well.

-On the other hand, what is now Rokin metro station stands where once an inland harbor teemed with boats coming and going, carrying merchandise.
+On the other hand, today’s Rokin metro station stands where once an inland harbor teemed with boats coming and going, carrying merchandise.
 With all that economic activity and the city crowding around the harbor, it’s not hard to imagine the kinds of waste that would end up in the water.

 Excavated objects: “stuff”

 In total, archeologists working on the north-south line recorded 697,235 finds, mostly from Damrak and Rokin, but also including fewer than 2000 pieces from other sites.
-The numbers include each individual fragment of broken pieces, so perhaps a more realistic indicator is the number of “records,” where pieces of a single object get counted together: 134,282.
+The numbers include each individual fragment of broken pieces, so perhaps a more realistic indicator is the number of “records,” where pieces of a single object put together count as one: 134,282.
 Still pretty impressive, isn’t it?

 In order of frequency, the most common object was ceramic, then bone, metal, leather, pipe clay, glass and building ceramics.
 Most of Damrak’s objects come from 1450-1600 while most of Rokin’s come from 1650-1875.